How To Make Well Water Drinkable And Keep It Safe To Drink

 • You need to disinfect it as part of the yearly maintenance

-If you are disinfecting your well due to floods or if you think that the surface water has entered, wait for it until it recedes.
-Have some time to let the overland flooding pass or for the ground close to your well to dry before you begin.
+If you are disinfecting your well due to floods or think surface water has entered, wait until it recedes.
+Before you begin, allow time for the overland flooding to pass or for the ground close to your well to dry.

 Safety Measures

 If you wish to disinfect your well due to bacteria's presence, you can boil your tap water.
-You can also use bottled water for now during the entire disinfection process.
+You can also use bottled water during the entire disinfection process.

-If your well is near your neighbor's wells, then the process can affect their well too.
-Make sure that you let your neighbors know that you are disinfecting your water well.
-With this, they can monitor for the smell of chlorine.
-Moreover, they can conduct the flushing of their system.
+If your well is near your neighbors' wells, the process can affect their wells, too.
+Ensure you let your neighbors know you are disinfecting your water well.
+This way, they can monitor for the smell of chlorine and flush their systems.

-You have to take note that you must handle chlorine bleach safely and carefully.
+You must note that you must handle chlorine bleach safely and carefully.
 You must use protective clothing, gloves, and eyewear.
 Keep your pets and kids away from the area of the well during the entire process.
-Make sure that you do not leave the bleach containers lying inside your house.
+Ensure you do not leave the bleach containers inside your house.

-Keep the containers secured so you can avoid inhaling the odor.
-If you are using bleach in crawl spaces, well pits, or well houses, see that you follow the health rules whenever you are working in tight spaces.
+Keep the containers secured to avoid inhaling the odor.
+When using bleach in crawl spaces, well pits, or well houses, follow the health rules when working in tight spaces.

 To disinfect a well, you can use any household bleach.
-The chlorine present in the bleach can destroy the bacteria.
-You can check the label to see if the bleach contains any additives.
+The chlorine in the bleach can destroy the bacteria.
+Check the label to see if the bleach contains any additives.

 You must take note of the following before you begin the entire disinfection proceedings:

-First, you must notify everyone in your home that you are going to disinfect the well water.
-Then, store enough water for all your members that can last up to 24 hours.
-For drinking water, you can use bottled water during the process.
-You can also fill the water containers with well water.
+First, notify everyone in your home that you will disinfect the well water.
+Then, store enough water for all your members for up to 24 hours.
+During the process, you can use bottled water or fill the containers with well water.

-However, you have to take note that you must boil the water before drinking.
-Meanwhile, you can use the bathtub to store water for household chores.
+However, you must boil the water before drinking it.
+Meanwhile, you can store water in the bathtub for household chores.

-Since bleach can lose its strength after some time, you must make sure to buy unscented and regular chlorine bleach.
+Since bleach can lose strength over time, you must buy unscented and regular chlorine bleach.
 You must also bypass or disconnect water treatment or filters.

 This includes reverse osmosis, water softeners, and carbon filters.
-Finally, you must shut off the power of your water heater.
+Finally, you must turn off your water heater.

-To fully chlorinate the well water, you have to pump 1,500 to 2,500 liters of water from the well to a clean water tank.
-Make sure that you don’t use containers that have previously help pesticides or fuel.
-This can contaminate your water.
+To fully chlorinate the well, you must pump 1,500 to 2,500 liters of water from the well to a clean tank.
+Do not use containers previously used for pesticides or fuel, as this can contaminate the water.

 Next, put 10 liters or 2 ½ gallons of bleach in your tank.
-Make sure that you remove the cap from the casing of the well.
-Then, you have to mix another 10 liters or 2 ½ gallons of bleach once again in 15 liters or 4 gallons of water.
+Make sure to remove the cap from the well's casing.
+Then, mix another 10 liters or 2 ½ gallons of bleach in 15 liters or 4 gallons of water.

 Now, you have to pour the mixture into the well.
-You can use a funnel to control the direction and the flow of the bleach.
-See to it that you don’t let the bleach run on the wire connections.
+You can use a funnel to control the bleach's direction and flow.
+See that you don’t let the bleach run on the wire connections.

-After you pour the bleach, rinse the well water casing for a few minutes using a garden hose connected to the water supply that is disinfected.
-With this, it can circulate the water inside the well.
+After you pour the bleach, rinse the well water casing for a few minutes using a disinfected garden hose connected to the water supply.
+This allows water to circulate inside the well.
 When you are done, turn off the hose.

-Give an hour for the well to rest.
-This time will allow the chlorine to mix well with the water.
+Give the well an hour to rest.
+This will allow the chlorine to mix well with the water.

-Then, you have to pour gradually the 1,500 to 2,500 liters of water plus the bleach mixture from the tank once again into the well.
-Control the flow so the bleach and water will not overflow the casing on the ground.
+Then, gradually pour the 1,500 to 2,500 liters of water plus the bleach mixture from the tank into the well.
+Control the flow so the bleach and water do not overflow the casing onto the ground.

 Then, tighten and replace the cap once again.
 Now, you have to open the faucets inside your house.
 Flush the toilets until you can smell the chlorine.
 This will enable you to circulate chlorine throughout your water system.
 Now, you can turn off the faucets.